How to Transfer Property Ownership in Pakistan? Here’s what You Need to Know

 • Merger or Acquisition: When a company transfers its assets, including properties, to another company.

 Each scenario has its legal process.
-Understanding these scenarios can help you navigate the transfer procedure smoothly
+Understanding these scenarios can help you navigate the transfer procedure smoothly.

 A common question I get is: What is a title document?

-In other words, What does a title in property mean?
+In other words, what does a title in property mean?

 In short, holding a title means you have the legal right to use, sell, or transfer the asset.